London Underground 1935 Stock: Delivery

 The first three two-car units were delivered to Lillie Bridge Depot in October and November 1936.
-From there, there were transferred to Ealing Common depot, where staff from the various companies supplying the equipment completed installation and arranged acceptance tests.
+From there, they were transferred to Ealing Common depot, where staff from the various companies supplying the equipment completed installation and arranged acceptance tests.
 Most of the two-car units were tested and accepted individually, but the units with Metropolitan Vickers equipment ran as four cars.
 Testing took place on the test tracks which run between Acton Town and Northfields, with the first taking place on 13 November 1936.
 Testing continued on most weekdays until 8 January 1937.
 A Press day was held at Northfields depot on 17 November 1936, and the "streamlined wonders" received widespread coverage in national newspapers.

 Prior to the production of the 1935 Stock, driving motor cars were designated as 'A' cars if they faced west, and 'B' cars if they faced east.
 However, for the new stock, the axles were lettered from 'A' to 'D', and the driving motor cars were lettered according to the nearest axle.
 They were thus designated as 'A' cars in they faced west and 'D' cars if they faced east, a scheme which has been carried forwards to all subsequent stock.